Partner Terms of Appointment

 17.5.
 Notices ‐ Any notice, consent, approval, agreement or other document required under this Agreement shall, in the absence of any express provision to the contrary shall be:

-(a) in writing in the English language and shall be deemed to have been duly given if left at or sent by hand or by registered post to a party at the address set out at the beginning of this Agreement for such party or such other address as one party may from time to time designate by written notice to the other; and
+(a) in writing in the English language and shall be deemed to have been duly given if left at or sent by hand or by registered mail to a party at the address set out at the beginning of this Agreement for such party or such other address as one party may from time to time designate by written notice to the other; and

 (b) deemed to have been received by the other party: (i) two working days following the date of dispatch if the notice or other document is sent by registered post; or (ii) seven working days following the date of dispatch if the notice or other document is sent by registered airmail post; or (iii) simultaneously with the delivery if sent by hand.

 17.6.
 Relationship of the parties ‐ The Partner is appointed as an independent contractor.
-This Agreement is not intended to create or establish, nor shall be construed as creating or establishing, any agency, legal partnership, franchise or corporate relationship between the parties, and neither party is authorised to bind the other party, contractually or otherwise, or to provide warranties or representations on behalf of the other party.
+This Agreement is not intended to create or establish, nor shall be construed as creating or establishing, any agency, legal partnership, franchise or corporate relationship between the parties, and neither party is authorized to bind the other party, contractually or otherwise, or to provide warranties or representations on behalf of the other party.

 17.7.
 Third Party Rights ‐ An entity which is not expressly a party to this Agreement shall have no right under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of this Agreement and the provisions of the Contracts (Rights of Third Parties) Act 1999 shall be expressly excluded from this Agreement.